 You might know of Bald Head Island as a popular summertime retreat, offering sun, sand and a slower pace of life that freely mingles with nature.
 But locals have a tip for you: Autumn visits are best.

 Getting to, and around, Bald Head Island is its own adventure.
 Cars are prohibited, so leave yours in Southport and board the ferry, which leaves at the top of every hour.
-But before you do, arrange for the island tram to shuttle your luggage to your rental home and reserve a golf cart.
-It, along with feet and bicycles, will meet your daily transportation needs.
+But before you do, arrange for the island tram to shuttle your luggage to your rental home and reserve a golf cart, which will meet your daily transportation needs.

 Fall’s crisp mornings and evenings sandwich warm afternoons, when it’s comfortable enough to swim or wade along the island’s 14 miles of wide beaches.
 Each is named for the direction it faces.
 Popular swimming hole East Beach, for example, borders the Atlantic.